-- Pad: A portion of exposed metal on the surface of the board to which a component is soldered.
+- Pad: A portion of exposed metal on the board's surface to which a component is soldered.
 Pads act as anchors and electrical contacts for components, making them critical for proper PCB function.

 - Panel: A larger board containing multiple smaller boards (PCBs) that will be separated after manufacturing.
 Using panels is a manufacturing efficiency, allowing multiple boards to be produced at once.